2007 NBA Finals: Aftermath

 The Cavaliers won 45 games in the 2007–08 season, despite early-season contract issues involving center Anderson Varejão and guard Sasha Pavlović, and a mid-season trade for Ben Wallace.
 They fell in the second round to the eventual NBA champions Boston Celtics in seven games, after a hard-fought duel involving LeBron James and Paul Pierce.
 The Cavaliers would earn the league's best record for the next two years (66 and 61 wins, respectively) and boast the NBA's MVP in James.
 However, they were unable to win it all, losing to the Orlando Magic in six games of the 2009 Eastern Conference finals and the Celtics in six games of the 2010 Eastern Conference semifinals (allowing the Lakers to win the Finals twice against the Magic and Celtics).
 The latter playoff defeat would cost head coach Mike Brown his job, though he was later re-hired (and fired again) in the 2013–14 NBA season.
 After that season, as a free agent, James left for the Miami Heat and helped them to four successive NBA Finals appearances, winning in and 2013, while the Cavaliers sunk to an Eastern Conference-low 19 wins in the 2010–11 NBA season, which included a 26-game losing streak.

 The Cavaliers then appeared in the NBA draft lottery four consecutive times, earning the top pick in three of them.
 Those three top picks became Kyrie Irving (2011), Anthony Bennett (2013) and Andrew Wiggins (2014) (Bennett and Wiggins were later traded to Minnesota for Kevin Love).
-In July 2014, James announced his return to the Cavaliers after the hiring of coach David Blatt, and they reached the conference finals against the Atlanta Hawks with a 4–0 sweep before falling to the Golden State Warriors in the Finals 4–2.
+In July 2014, James announced his return to the Cavaliers after the hiring of coach David Blatt (he was later fired and replaced by Tyronn Lue in-season), and they reached the conference finals against the Atlanta Hawks with a 4–0 sweep before falling to the Golden State Warriors in the Finals 4–2.
 The following season, the Cavaliers returned to the Finals in a rematch against the Golden State Warriors and won the Finals over the Warriors 4–3 with LeBron James winning the Finals MVP.
+This was the city of Cleveland's first sports title 1964.